Understanding the Venice Water Bus System + Private Venice Water Taxis

 Venice Italy Airport Water Taxi

-Where To Buy Venice Water Taxi Tickets
+Where to Buy Venice Water Bus Tickets

-If you want to buy Venice water taxi tickets in person, you’ll need to find a dedicated ticket machine or sales location.
+If you want to buy Venice water bus tickets in person, you’ll need to find a dedicated ticket machine or sales location.
 When we got off the train, we found a large ticket center at the main train station.
 There are also ticket machines located at all of the Venice water taxi stops.
-It’s possible to purchase tickets on the boat itself.
-Still, we don’t recommend it, as the crew is very busy and doesn’t have extra time to process transactions.
-We weren’t sure what to do and waited in line for 30 minutes.
-You can also purchase the City Pass (multi-day tickets) at the following locations.

 Places Where You Can Purchase Venice Water Taxi Tickets: